GianniAntichi/GianniAntichi.github.io/_pages/teaching.md

 I am currently teaching the following modules at Politecnico di Milano:
 - since 2022: **058172 Network Computing**
-	- if you are a Polimi student, you can find more information [here](https://webeep.polimi.it/course/view.php?id=9734) for the academic year 22/23
+	- if you are a Polimi student, you can find more information on [WeBeep](https://webeep.polimi.it/)
 - since 2022: **052458 Tecnologie Digitali 2**
-	- if you are a Polimi student, you can find more information [here](https://webeep.polimi.it/course/view.php?id=9897) for the academic year 22/23
+	- if you are a Polimi student, you can find more information on [WeBeep](https://webeep.polimi.it/)

 <br>
 <br>